geblanco/academic-kickstart/content/authors/gb/_index.md

 ---

-I am a PhD candidate in NLP by The National Distance Education University (UNED), Madrid, Spain.
+I am Guillermo Echegoyen, PhD candidate in NLP by The National Distance Education University (UNED) in Madrid, Spain.
+My PhD is advised by [Anselmo Peñas](http://nlp.uned.es/~anselmo/) and [Alvaro Roddrigo](https://sites.google.com/view/nlp-uned/people/%C3%A1lvaro-rodrigo-yuste?authuser=0)

-My research interests include Natural Language Processing, Language Models, Deep learning, Information Retrieval and Computer Science
+My research interests concern Natural Language Processing, Machine Learning and Computer Science, with special focus on question answering, machine reading comprehension, language models, deep neural networks and lifelong learning.

+In 2018, I obtained my MSc in Artificial Intelligence by the Technical University of Madrid (UPM), standing out in Evolutionary Computation, Multi Agent Systems and Bayesian networks.

+When not in front of a computer, I am usually into playing drums or rock climbing.